Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * you can still craft stuff from subdued souls, fix it
 * you can go negative in shattered shards
 * Think about losing shattereds only on contingency trigger (update sharing saturday)
+* black screen crash on mousing over soul with its legendary

 **"Serene Collective" design**